NSFatalError/Probing/Sources/Probing/Documentation.docc/Examples.md

 }
 ```

-This enables you to reliably check the `downloadState` before the downloads start.
+This enables you to reliably verify the `downloadState` before the downloads start.
 You can also precisely recreate various runtime scenarios, putting your objects into different states
 that users might experience, such as:
 - low quality download succeeded, while high quality download is pending